mogera551/quel/README.md

 * Component-based
 * Complete separation of CSS, HTML and State
 * Compliant with web standards
+* Support single file component like a .svelte and .vue
 * **Property description by dot notation**

 Simple and declarative view